Guinea Pig Leash: Can Guinea Pigs Be Put On A Leash?

-Discover simple steps on how to get your guinea pig to wear a harness for walks outside of its cage.
+Discover simple steps on how to get your pet to wear guinea pig leash for walks outside of its cage.
 There are several key steps you should follow.
-Just continue reading to find out!

 Guinea pigs can be trained to use a leash with practice and patience.
 However, it is important to understand that not all guinea pigs will take kindly to being on a leash, so this should be done carefully and at the guinea pig’s own pace.
 Before introducing a guinea pig to the leash, it is important to make sure they are comfortable with being handled and that you set aside time each day for bonding with your piggy.

-In general, it isn't recommended to put guinea pigs on leashes because they are prey animals by nature and may become easily frightened when in an unfamiliar environment or around larger creatures like people.
-Guinea Pigs have very fragile necks, and their spines aren't as flexible as other small animals.
+In general, it isn’t recommended to put guinea pigs on leashes because they are prey animals by nature and may become easily frightened when in an unfamiliar environment or around larger creatures like people.
+Guinea pigs have very fragile necks, and their spines aren’t as flexible as other small animals.
+A guinea pig's anatomy makes them especially vulnerable to injury.
+Even a bit of force or stress can be harmful to guinea pigs.
 You may underestimate your strength and pull on the leash too hard, leading to serious injuries.
 Additionally, their delicate legs may cause injury if pulled too hard while on a leash.

-There's also the chance that while on a leash, your guinea pig will be scared or startled by something and try to run away, which can cause harm to their neck if you're holding the leash too firmly.
+Leashes are bad for guinea pigs due to the risk of injury and stress.
+There’s also the chance that while on a leash, your guinea pig will be scared or startled by something and try to run away, which can cause harm to their neck if you’re holding the leash too firmly.
+Injuries can occur or happen if the guinea pig is pulled or tries to escape.
 Leashes, harnesses and collars also can just cause a lot of stress for your guinea pig in general.
-Too much stress is never good for your guinea pig's overall health, because it also weakens their immune system and makes them susceptible to illnesses.
+Too much stress is never good for your guinea pig’s overall health, because it also weakens their immune system and makes them susceptible to illnesses.
+Guinea pigs are better carried or allowed to walk freely in a safe enclosure rather than being walked on a leash.

 How to train your piggy to wear a harness

 Guinea pigs love exploring!
-So the playing indoor or in a playpen won't satisfy their desire to experience new things.
+So the playing indoor or in a playpen won’t satisfy their desire to experience new things.
+Providing a bit more variation in activities, such as tunnels, toys, and supervised floor time, can help keep your piggies engaged and happy.
 However, when taking your guinea pigs for a walk outside you have to be very cautious of the hazards, that is where leash or guinea pig harness comes in handy.

 If you decide that you would like your pet guinea pig to wear a guinea pig harness for walks outside of its cage then there are several key steps you should follow: